 EDUCATION ACCESS PASS PROGRAM

-The EAAP has led to the development of The Aspire Program which is a partnership program between Centennial Parklands and the University of New South Wales.
+The EAPP has led to the development of The Aspire Program which is a partnership program between Centennial Parklands and the University of New South Wales.
 Students from disadvantaged schools or from rural schools engage in a program which aims to give students a taste of the academic and professional science fields of which they may have had no exposure or understanding of.

 WANT TO SUPPORT THIS PROJECT?